lisavasquez/hello-world/README.md

 Hi There!

-My name is Lisa and I am excited to dig into HTML, CSS, Java.
+My name is Lisa and I am excited to dig into HTML, CSS, and Java.
 I created a website on a whim once.
 It was about unicorns.